Ultimate Guide to Kauai

 South Shore Beaches

-Poipu Beach Park is the most popular beach on the South Shore and when the sea is calm, visitors will love snorkeling, swimming, and enjoying the soft grass lawns.
-Perfect for families and couples, this beach is easy to access and is awesome for people-watching.
-If you’re lucky, you might get a glimpse of the Hawaiian Munk seal (respect their territory and keep a safe distance!), and there are also plenty of amenities including lifeguards, parking, showers, toilets, and food and drink vendors.
+The beach is easy to access and is awesome for people-watching.
+If you're lucky, you might get a glimpse of the Hawaiian Munk seal (respect their territory and keep a safe distance!), and there are also plenty of amenities, including lifeguards, parking, showers, restrooms, and food and drink vendors.

 West Side Beaches